- Chart

 Market Risk

-The primary market risks for VFH include interest rate risk (as rising rates can impact profitability of some financial institutions), credit risk (potential for defaults on loans), regulatory risk (changes in financial regulations), and systemic risk (broader financial crises impacting the entire sector).
+Market risks for VFH include interest rate risk (as rising rates can impact bond portfolios and loan demand), credit risk (potential defaults of borrowers), regulatory risk (changes in financial regulations), and systemic risk (broader financial system instability).

 Investor Profile